 The final step to becoming a licensed massage therapist in most states is to pass the MBLEx.
 This massage exam is challenging for many new therapists.
 Around 30% of massage therapists fail the MBLEx on their first attempt.
 And for those who have to retake the test, nearly 70% fail the massage exam.

 It can be a discouraging and expensive experience to fail the MBLEx.
 Failing also delays being able to get a massage license and starting work by at least 30 days.

 The good news is that the reasons why test candidates fail the massage exam usually comes down to just a few common problems.
-And each of these can be overcome with a little extra effort.
-This post looks at why massage therapists fail the MBLEx, and offers some tips to improve your test results.
+And each of these can be overcome with some minor changes to their study plan and strategy.

 Arrange your study sessions so that they are optimal for you

 People usually have a preference of learning styles, whether it’s visual, auditory, kinesthetic, or social.
 Think back over the times you’ve successfully studied for tests in the past.
 Did you learn and retain more by reading, listening to a lecture, by doing a task, or by participating with a study group?

 Maybe your current MBLEx study strategy involves reading in a quiet place, but you actually learn better when you study in a group.

 Or maybe you have always reserved the last hours of your day for studying, when you actually retain more information when you study first thing in the morning.

 Spend the majority of your study sessions using the method that benefit you the most.